-- The capacity of the system shall be at least sufficient for a jet of water to have a minimum reach of not less than the vessel's breadth from any location on board with two spray nozzles being used at the same time. - 9.3.3.40.2 In addition the engine room, the pump-room and all spaces containing essential equipment (switchboards, compressors, etc.) for the refrigeration equipment, if any, shall be provided with a fixed fire-extinguishing system which can be operated from the deck. - 9.3.3.40.3 The two hand fire-extinguishers referred to in 8.1.4 shall be located in the cargo area. - [9.3.3.40.4 The fire-extinguishing agent and the quantity contained in the permanently fixed fire-extinguishing system shall be suitable and sufficient for fighting fires.] - 9.3.3.40 and 9.3.3.40.2 above do not apply to oil separator or supply vessels.
-The requirements of 9.3.3.52.3 (b) are not applicable to the unloading of substances having a flashpoint of 61° C or more when the temperature of the product is at least 15 K lower at the flashpoint.
+- The capacity of the system shall be at least sufficient for a jet of water to have a minimum reach of not less than the vessel's breadth from any location on board with two spray nozzles being used at the same time. - 9.3.3.40.2 In addition the engine room, the pump-room and all spaces containing essential equipment (switchboards, compressors, etc.) for the refrigeration equipment, if any, shall be provided with a fixed fire-extinguishing system meeting the following requirements: